bechtold/iaweb_styleguide/README.md

 Clears all the files from the JavaScript and CSS folders, except the sourcefiles.
 Is used when switching from development to distribution mode.

 #### jshint
-Validates files in the JavaScript source folder and the Gruntfile itself.
+Validates files in the JavaScript source folder and the Gruntfile.

 #### uglify
-Helps switch between minified and beautified code mode when working with development versus publishing tasks.
+Minifies and concatenates files for distribution.
+Also beautifies code when working in development.

 #### sasslint
 Within this task the location of the configuration file is specified with the 'configFile' option and the scss files which should be linted are specified with the 'target' option.